 A restaurant interview can take many forms – a group interview, an open interview, or a scheduled one-on-one interview, to name a few.
 No matter the setting, having poise, being authentic, exuding confidence, and articulating knowledge will help you stand out from other candidates.

-To help you prep, we’ve outlined 12 restaurant interview questions you might be asked to answer, as well as some guidelines on how to answer them.
+To help you prep, whether it's a front-of-house or back-of-house position, we’ve outlined 12 restaurant interview questions you might be asked to answer, as well as some guidelines on how to answer them.
 We’ve also included a roundup of interview best practices you should be aware of before showing up to speak to the hiring manager.